 Early Settlement in "Muddy York"

 In 1791, the British established Upper Canada (modern-day Ontario) as a province.
 Its first lieutenant governor, John Graves Simcoe, made Toronto its capital and renamed it “York” in honor of Frederick, Duke of York (one of George III’s sons).
-Simcoe ordered a garrison built and laid it out in a 10-block rectangle around King, Front, George, and Berkeley streets.
-Beyond stretched a series of 40-hectare (100-acre) lots from Queen to Bloor, which were granted to mollify government officials who resented having to move to the mosquito-plagued, marshy outpost.
+Simcoe ordered a garrison built and laid out in a 10-block rectangle around Adelaide, Front, George, and Berkeley streets.
+The land from Queen to Bloor was parceled out to government officials in an effort to mollify the Brits, who resented having to move to the mosquito-plagued, marshy outpost.
 York was notorious for its always-muddy streets, earning it the nickname “Muddy York.”

-Muddy York -- Just how muddy was the early settlement of Muddy York?
-It was a subject of continuous complaint by early settlers.
+Muddy York: "Muddy York" was a subject of continuous complaint by early settlers.
+Just how muddy was the early settlement?
 One apocryphal story tells of a man who saw a hat lying in the middle of a street and went to pick it up.
 When he did, he found the head of a live man submerged in the muck below.

 The War of 1812 & Its Aftermath